 Do you heat up leftovers in the microwave?
 At our house, by the time five people heat up their food, the first person’s food is already cold!

 A great solution is to reheat food in the Instant Pot, using the Pot in Pot method.
-Just store the leftovers in the fridge in oven-safe containers, and reheat in the Instant Pot using the Pot in Pot technique.
-Note: going directly from the freezer to the pressure cooker can cause a glass bowl to crack.
+Just store the leftovers in the fridge in oven-safe bowl, and reheat in the Instant Pot using the Pot in Pot technique.
+Note: Going directly from the freezer to the pressure cooker can cause a glass bowl to crack.

-You can stack multiple containers separated by a wire rack, or use these stackable containers that work great in the Instant Pot.
+You can stack multiple containers separated by a wire rack, or use the stackable inserts, described in the Pot in Pot Accessories section, that work great in the Instant Pot.
 Then just use the ‘Steam’ or ‘Pressure Cook’ function for 3 to 5 minutes, depending on the type and density of your food.

 6. Quick cleanup, easy storage for smaller quantities of food